 He didn’t stick around too long.
 In 1991, he was accepted into the School of International and Public Affairs at Columbia University in New York on a full ride.
-Next, he joined Citibank, and worked in finance, in New York and London, for a decade.“The idea was that I would go in as No. 2 in Suzlon and over a fairly short transition, would become the CEO of the company.”
+Next, he joined Citibank, and worked in finance, in New York and London, for a decade.

 In 2002, he returned to India as CFO of the Aditya Birla Group.
 For five years, he worked to back the group’s growing ambition as the conglomerate went on a spree of high-profile acquisitions, including Ultratech Cement, Idea Cellular, and Novelis. ”I went from being a banker, which I had been for 10-11 years of my life, to becoming somebody who actually saw how companies are run and how companies create value, and what it took to run a large organisation,” Sinha said.